dr2lopez/qi-multiplane-arch/draft-lopez-qirg-qi-multiplane-arch.md

 This section, TBP once there is agreement on the architecture framework, will include a discussion on the applicable and foreseen protocols and interfaces to be used for intra-stratum (SDN and telemetry, essentially) and inter-stratum (APIs and models applicable) interactions, as well as the capability exposure mechanisms to support the aggregation mechanisms mentioned above.

+### The Role of Network Virtualization

+As a natural consequence of what is disucssed above in the framework of cloud-native QKD, the use of network virtualization techniques would be essential for the Service Stratum, at all of their planes:

+* The SDN intelligence plane, allowing the dynamic management of service units and their association with the corresponding units in the Quantum Forwarding Stratum.

+* The telemetry plane, for dynamic monitoring and data aggregation.

+* The resource plane, in support of the different nature of the interactions at the Quantum Forwarding Stratum, like the case of entanglement persistence beyond direct physical reachability.

+The current trends in optical disagreggation and the use of orchestrated SDN mechanisms for network path management and monitoring provide a natural path for leveraging network virtualization mechanisms iwithin the Connectivity Stratum, facilitating their integration with the Service Stratum.

+In what relates to the Quantum Forwarding Stratum, current best practices indicate that telemetry and SDN intelligence planes will follow the same directions as the other strata, with virtualized, likely cloud-native implementations for them.
+Even in the case of the resource plane, one can expect the availability of specific software agent elements in charge of managing devices, interacting with the Connectivity Plane and providing support to the service units relevant for the Service Stratum.

 ### The Role of Synthetic Environments

 Due to the early stage of many, if not all, quantum technologies, experimenting with quantum devices and equipment can be seriously hindered by high costs and limited availabilty.
 This is especially true for experimentation at the scale required to validate network protocolos and inter- and intra-strata interfaces.
 In this context, it becomes appropriate the use of synthetic testbeds where it is feasible to emulate the deployment of quantum networks, thus enabling the execution of experiments and trials, where even potential network attacks can be analyzed without compromising the integrity of an already built quantum network or a signinficant number of physical devices.
 Based on the results introduced in {{QKNDT24}} for QKD networks, a characterization of such Quantum Network Digital Twin (QNDT) will support a better understanding of the properties of the different interfaces and protocols, and the applicability of the architecture proposed in this document.

-A more detailed description of the features of a generalized QNDT, based on {{QKNDT24}} findings and the principles of the architecture described in this document is being produced, and will be integrated in a future version.
+A more detailed description of the features of a generalized QNDT, based on {{QKNDT24}} findings and the principles of the architecture described in this document is planned once the experiments on the revamped version of the mentioned QNDT becomes available, and will be integrated in a future version.

 # Security Considerations